trizen/raku-rosettacode/programming_tasks/B/Boolean_values.md

 # [Boolean values][1]

-Perl 6 provides an enumeration `Bool` with two values, `True` and `False`.
+Raku provides an enumeration `Bool` with two values, `True` and `False`.
 Values of enumerations can be used as ordinary values or as mixins:

 ```perl
 my Bool $crashed = False;